Michael Bates, Ph.D., M.P.H.

 Dr. Leung received her M.P.H. from UC Berkeley’s School of Public Health and her Sc.D. in Nutrition and Epidemiology from the Harvard School of Public Health, with concentrations in public health nutrition and cardiovascular epidemiology.
 Her previous research has examined the relations of household food security and participation in the Supplemental Nutrition Assistance Program to dietary intake and obesity-related health outcomes of low-income Americans.
 More generally, Dr. Leung is interested in examining social and environmental determinants of dietary intake and diet-related health outcomes, and using scientific evidence to influence public policy to create healthier environments, particularly for vulnerable populations.

-Dr. Leung is currently investigating associations between dietary patterns and cellular aging, the effects of household food security on stress and diet-related chronic disease, and the interactions between the neighborhood food environment and household food security on predicting dietary intake.
+Research Interests: Dr. Leung is currently investigating associations between dietary patterns and cellular aging, the effects of household food security on stress and diet-related chronic disease, and the interactions between the neighborhood food environment and household food security on predicting dietary intake.

 John Myovich, M.B.A.